0

 • The conversation is about how each person can change.

-Question: Do you know how to bring the Bible to bear on your most recurring sin problem?
-Do you know how to walk a member of your small group through their most recurring struggle?
+• Question: Do you know how to bring the Bible to bear on your most recurring sin problem?
+Do you know how to walk a member of your small group through their recurring struggle?

 Rick's Books on Amazon

-Question: How is the practical gospel transforming you and your relationships?
+• Question: How is the practical gospel transforming you and your relationships?
 The gospelized person has nothing to protect, nothing to hide, and nothing to fear.
 For freedom, He has set us free (Galatians 5:1).

-8: Refrain from the “magic approach” to the Bible.
-If you “just read it,” you will change.
+8—Refrain from the magic Bible approach.
+“If you just read it, you will change.”
 While that is true—to a degree—it is not true if you want sustained and comprehensive change.
-Yes, there is passive obedience (sit and soak), but there is active obedience: be doers of the Word or work out what God is working in you.
-The “mystical approach” may make you feel better because you shared some Bible facts, but that does not change you.
+Yes, there is passive obedience (sit and soak), but there is active obedience, too: be doers of the Word; work out what God is working in you.
+The mystical approach may make you feel better because you shared some Bible facts with a friend, but that does not change you in all the ways you could change.

-Question: What does active obedience look like in your small group, particularly how you are actively engaging your friends at the core of their souls?
+• Question: What does active obedience look like in your small group, particularly how you are actively engaging your friends at the core of their souls?

 Leaders Over Coffee Web Banner